 If you want to preserve your fresh basil then freezing basil in olive oil is one of the best options.
-This recipe show you how to freeze basil in ice cube trays with a little olive oil so the basil remains fresh and ready to use in your meals.
+This recipe shows you how to freeze basil in ice cube trays with a little olive oil so the basil remains fresh and ready to use in your meals.
 Just stash these frozen basil cubes in the freezer for an easy way to have fresh basil all year.

-Preserving basil in olive oil is a really handy way to make sure you are not wasting any of that store bought basil or basil from your garden.
+Freezing basil in olive oil in ice cube trays is a great way to make sure you are not wasting any of that store-bought basil or basil from your garden.
+In my family, no herb goes to waste, especially basil.

 Ingredients